 Assistant Dean of Program Evaluation, Graduate Medical Education

 Daniel B. Moore, MD, obtained his undergrad in biology, summa cum laude, from DePauw University.
 He received his medical degree from Indiana University School of Medicine and attended the University of Washington for an internship in medicine and residency in ophthalmology in Seattle.
 Dr. Moore went on to complete a fellowship in glaucoma at Duke University.
 He has been with the department of ophthalmology faculty at the University of Kentucky since the fall of 2013 and assumed the role of residency program director in August 2016.
 Dr. Moore is board-certified by the American Board of Ophthalmology.
 He recently received the department Best Teacher award for the second time.

 Elham Ghahari, MD

 Elham Ghahari, MD, will be joining the UK Glaucoma Service in the fall of 2020.
-She attended medical school and ophthalmology residency training at the Tehran University of Medical Sciences.
-Her first glaucoma fellowship was complete at Shahid Beheshti University of Medical Sciences in Tehran, followed by additional cornea and glaucoma research.
+She completed medical school and Ophthalmology residency training at the Tehran University of Medical Sciences.
+Her first glaucoma fellowship was completed at Shahid Beheshti University of Medical Sciences in Tehran, followed by additional cornea and glaucoma research.
 She recently completed a second glaucoma fellowship at Shiley Eye Institute at UC San Diego Health, California.
 Dr. Ghahari’s clinical focus is on the medical and surgical management of adult and childhood glaucoma.
 She is actively engaged in clinical research and has presented nationally and internationally.
 She has co-authored over 50 peer-reviewed articles and several book chapters.
 She is an active reviewer for many top tier journals.

 John Franklin, MD

 Director, Pediatric Ophthalmology Service

 John Franklin, MD, is a native of Western Kentucky and obtained his undergraduate degree in biochemistry from the University of Louisville.
 He continued at U of L for both his medical degree and residency training in ophthalmology, then completed a fellowship in pediatric ophthalmology at Washington University in St. Louis.
 Dr. Franklin has a special interest in treating pediatric glaucoma, and for the past several years has been the only pediatric ophthalmologist in the state to treat this condition.